The Best Cleaning Schedule for Busy Moms

 I have found that if I specifically put laundry away in one room, I can pick up the floor and declutter the flat spaces much more quickly.

-Expand Your Cleaning Schedule
+Maximize Your Cleaning Schedule

 After you’ve gotten into the habit of doing these things for a month or two, then you can expand your cleaning schedule.